SimplySmart-IT/mautic-joomla4/README.md

 &#xa0;

-[^1]: This package - MauticForJoomla4 - is not affiliated with or endorsed by The Joomla!
+[^1]: This package - MauticForJoomla - is not affiliated with or endorsed by The Joomla!
 Project™.
 It is not supported or warrantied by The Joomla!
 Project or Open Source Matters, Inc. Use of the Joomla!® name, symbol, logo and related trademarks is permitted under a limited license granted by Open Source Matters, Inc.

 <a href="#top">Back to top</a>